Storing your medals correctly is the easiest and most effective way of preserving them.

 If you wish to reattach the ribbon to the medal, stitch it carefully with cotton or silk thread.
 Do not use staples of sticky tape to hold ribbons together.

 Medal ribbons are vulnerable to light damage.
 Light can fade the dyes in a short time and make the fibres brittle, especially if they are silk.
-Ribbons are best stored in the dark, as described under storing your medals.
+Ribbons are best stored in the dark.
 Interleave acid-free paper between the medal and ribbon to reduce the chance of the metal staining the ribbon.

 Metals and Textiles Conservators at the Australian War Memorial contributed this information.
 The methods are the same as the ones used at the Memorial but some materials have been substituted so that you can obtain them easily.
 If you need more information, ring the Conservation Section on (02) 6243 4444 and ask for the relevant conservator.